alkacon/vie-related/README.md

 Interactive Knowledge Stack ([IKS](http://www.iks-project.eu/)) is an EU funded project bringing semantic technologies (capabilities) to content management systems.
 Alkacon Software is an industrial partner in the IKS project.

-> "IKS now provides the Vienna IKS Editables (VIE), a JavaScript based software component to semantically enhance and edit web pages inline through annotations.
+IKS now provides the Vienna IKS Editables (VIE), a JavaScript library for implementing semantic interaction in web applications decoupled from the underlying content management system.
 IKS also provides Apache Stanbol, a reusable set of software components that are meant to be accessed over RESTful interfaces to provide semantic services for content management.
-Both the VIE and Stanbol components have been developed as part of the IKS project over the last 2 years and are now close a release version."
+Both the VIE and Stanbol components have been developed as part of the IKS project over the last 2 years and are now close a release version.

 ## By adopting the IKS software stack, Alkacon plans to achieve the following goals for OpenCms: